-Nilmini Rubin, vice president for international development at Tetra Tech, recently attended the United Nations General Assembly, including meetings focusing on international energy and investment in the power sector.
+Nilmini Rubin, executive vice president for international development at Tetra Tech, recently attended the United Nations General Assembly, including meetings focusing on international energy and investment in the power sector.
 All opinions expressed in this post are the author’s own.

 We have more money, more ideas, and more projects than ever before, but we need to unlock them to lift up the lives of the poorest people on Earth.
 That’s what I heard at the events around the United Nations General Assembly (UNGA) last week.